 3.2.1 The professional education of the faculty members, their preparation and experience for clinical practice, teaching and research must be adequate to meet the stated objectives and outcomes of the program.
 There must be mechanisms for the appointment, review and reappointment of faculty members, including those with administrative positions.
-One (1) or more program faculty members must be Fellows of the Royal College of Dentists of Canada (RCDC) in periodontics.
+One (1) or more program faculty members must be Fellows of the Royal College of Dentists of Canada (RCDC) in oral and maxillofacial radiology.

 - a.
-List alphabetically the names of full-time, half-time and part-time faculty members teaching in the specialty program. - b.
-Provide on site the current curricula vitae of these faculty members. - c.
-Attach as an appendix, the mechanisms for the appointment, review and re-appointment of full-time faculty members, including those with administrative positions. - d.
-Describe the review and appointment/reappointment process for half-time and part-time faculty members. - e.
+List alphabetically the names of all full time, half time and part time faculty members teaching in the specialty program. - b.
+Provide on-site the current curricula vitae of these faculty members. - c.
+Attach as an appendix, the mechanisms for the appointment, review and reappointment of full time faculty members, including those with administrative positions. - d.
+Describe the review and appointment/reappointment process for half time and part time faculty members. - e.
 Identify the number of program faculty members who hold Fellowship in the RCDC.